lemon24/reader/docs/guide.rst

 To get all the feeds, use the :meth:`~Reader.get_feeds` method::

     >>> for feed in reader.get_feeds():
+    ...     authors = ", ".join(a.name for a in feed.authors if a.name) or 'unknown author'
     ...     print(
     ...         feed.title or feed.url,
-    ...         f"by {feed.author or 'unknown author'},",
+    ...         f"by {authors},",
     ...         f"updated on {feed.updated or 'never'}",
     ...     )
     ...